Kmeakin/walrus-report/src/20-reference.md

 * **More accurate type signatures**: If a function accepts a `T`, it is an error to attempt to pass an `Option<T>` to it.
-* **Different cases are separated by the type system**: our hypothetical hashmap of student degrees would become `HashMap<String, Option<Degree>>`{.rust}, and `get` returns an `Option<Option<Degree>>`{.rust}: `None` for the case where the student is not present, `Some(None)` for when the student has not yet graduated, and `Some(Some(...))` for when the student is present and graduated.
+* **Different cases are separated by the type system**: Our hypothetical hashmap of student degrees would become `HashMap<String, Option<Degree>>`{.rust}, and `get` returns an `Option<Option<Degree>>`{.rust}: `None` for the case where the student is not present, `Some(None)` for when the student has not yet graduated, and `Some(Some(...))` for when the student is present and graduated.
-* **It is general enough**: any type can be wrapped in an `Option`, not just heap-allocated types
+* **It is general enough**: Any type can be wrapped in an `Option`, not just heap-allocated types

-Walrus inherits Rust's `enum`s, however because the type system is currently monomorphic (does not support generic functions or data types), a separate `enum` must be declared for each instantiation of the `Option<T>` type:
+A similar enum can be declared in Walrus, however because the type system is currently monomorphic ^[see @sec:reference:types:polymorphism] (does not support generic functions or data types), a separate enum must be declared for each instantiation of the `Option<T>` type:

 ```rust
 enum IntOption {